 This Reserve Management Plan has been prepared in accordance with Section 41 of the Reserves Act 1977.
+It has been prepared in consultation with the general public and with representatives from tangata whenua and other interested groups and individuals.

-Relevant information from the current management plan (2011/2016), where appropriate has been incorporated in this plan and updated.
+Relevant information from the previous management plan (2011/2016), where appropriate has been incorporated in this plan and updated.